Rufflewind/_urandom/angular-momentum-diagrams/help.md

 labels using the left mouse button.

 Here are the explicit rules that you can use.
-Don't worry about the phase factors or weights: the editor will automatically adjust them :3
+Don't worry about the phase factors or weights: the editor will automatically adjust them!

 Minor rules: